-In the modern decades, LANL has been a large multidisciplined research institution that utilizes a wide variety of radioisotopic sources, radiation-producing machines, and critical assemblies (Hoffman and Mallett 1999a).
-Employees could have received occupational radiation exposure from beta, photon, and neutron radiations.
-Most occupational external radiation exposure at LANL (at least during the 1980s and 1990s) has been due to neutron radiation, which has accounted for about 60% of the external collective dose equivalent (Hoffman and Mallett 1999a).
-Neutron radiation exposures at LANL originate from isotopic sources, nuclear materials handling, critical assemblies, and accelerators.
+In more recent decades, LANL has been a large multi-discipline research institution that utilizes a wide variety of radioisotopic sources, radiation-producing machines, and critical assemblies (Hoffman and Mallett 1999a).
+Employees could have received occupational radiation exposure from beta, photon, and neutron radiation.
+Most occupational external radiation exposure at LANL (at least during the 1980s and 1990s) has been due to neutron radiation, which has accounted for about 60% of the external collective dose equivalent (DE) (Hoffman and Mallett 1999a).
+Neutron radiation exposures at LANL originate from radioisotope sources, nuclear materials handling, critical assemblies, and accelerators.
 Although they are a smaller part of the total, beta and photon radiation exposures occur from a larger variety of source types.
 In addition to those for neutron radiation, these sources include radiation-producing machines, medical isotopes for research and production, and others.